 the President of the Faculty.
 This committee shall consist of five to seven members, and shall include representatives from the clinical departments, from the basic science departments, and from the volunteer faculty of the School of Medicine, as well as one member representing the physicians of Colorado who are not directly affiliated with the School of Medicine.
 The committee shall provide advice and consultation to the Associate Dean for Continuing Medical Education, shall regularly audit the program of the Office for Continuing Medical Education, both with respect to suitability of courses offered and content of these courses, and shall provide the Executive Faculty of the School of Medicine a yearly report and evaluation of the activities of the office.

-H. Dean’s Advisory Committee
+H.

-The Dean’s Advisory Committee shall consist of five members appointed by the Dean who will serve for staggered three-year terms.
-The committee shall be in charge of publishing the regular seminar bulletin which will list the weekly seminars and the interdepartmental conferences.
-All seminars will be reported to the Dean’s Advisory Committee for publication.
-In addition, the Dean’s Advisory Committee shall stimulate the presentation of seminars by faculty members and shall invite, from time-to-time, distinguished outside speakers to present material of broad interest to the School of Medicine.

 Rules and Governance Committee